Would love your thoughts, please comment at the end of the post!

 Reasons for Nausea After Weight Loss Surgery

-- If you are early post-op and are nauseous a few days after surgery, it could be because of sensitivity to anesthesia
+- If you are early post-op and have nausea after bariatric surgery, it could be because of sensitivity to anesthesia

 - It could also be because you eat very quickly.